 Financial crime prevention

-Financial crime prevention encompasses the strategies, techniques, and measures employed by institutions, organizations, and regulatory authorities to combat illicit activities within the financial system, acting as a bulwark against the dark forces that threaten the integrity, stability, and security of the global economy.
+Financial crime prevention covers the strategies, techniques, and controls that institutions, organizations, and regulators use to stop illicit activity in the financial system.
+Its purpose is to protect the integrity, stability, and security of the global economy.

 Example

-Financial institutions, such as banks, credit card issuers, and investment firms, implement various financial crime prevention measures to protect themselves and their customers from a wide range of threats, including fraud, money laundering, identity theft, and cyberattacks.
-These measures may include customer due diligence procedures, transaction monitoring systems, AML (Anti-Money Laundering) and KYC (Know Your Customer) compliance, cybersecurity controls, and employee training programs designed to raise awareness of potential risks and enhance vigilance.
-By adopting a comprehensive approach to financial crime prevention, institutions can more effectively identify, investigate, and mitigate potential threats, safeguarding their customers and ensuring the continued functioning and stability of the financial system.
+Financial institutions such as banks, credit card issuers, and investment firms use a range of financial crime prevention measures to protect themselves and their customers from threats such as fraud, money laundering, identity theft, and cyberattacks.
+These measures can include customer due diligence procedures, transaction monitoring systems, AML (Anti-Money Laundering) and KYC (Know Your Customer) compliance, cybersecurity controls, and employee training programs that help staff spot potential risks.
+By taking a broad approach to financial crime prevention, institutions can identify, investigate, and mitigate threats more effectively, protect their customers, and support the continued stability of the financial system.